Joachim Peiper: Defeat and retreat

-War’s end
+Hungary, 1945

 In early 1945, in Hungary, Kampfgruppe Peiper fought in Operation Southwind (17–24 February 1945) and in Operation Spring Awakening (6–15 March 1945) in the battles of which, despite killing many enemy soldiers, Peiper's aggressive style of command cost many more wounded and dead Waffen-SS soldiers than were necessary to win the battle.
 On 1 May 1945, as the Leibstandarte SS Adolf Hitler was forced into Austria, Peiper's men learned of the death of the Führer the previous day.
-On 8 May, the German high command ordered the units of the Division Leibstandarte SS Adolf Hitler to surrender to the U.S. Army that was across the River Enns.
-Flouting the high command's order to surrender, Col. Peiper trekked home to Germany, but American forces captured him on 22 May 1945.
+On 8 May, the German high command ordered the units of the Division Leibstandarte SS Adolf Hitler to surrender to the US Army that was across the River Enns.

+Capture and arrest

-In late June 1945, U.S. Army war-crime investigators began the forensic investigation of the Malmedy massacre that the Waffen-SS committed on 17 December 1944.
-The war crimes committed during the Battle of the Bulge were attributed to Battle Group Peiper, so the U.S. Army searched PoW camps for the Waffen-SS soldiers assigned to Peiper's command.
-Moreover, as the battle-group commander, Peiper headed the list of war criminals sought by the U.S. Army from among four million prisoners of war.
-On 21 August 1945, Waffen-SS Standartenführer Peiper was found and identified as the suspected author of the war-crime massacre of 84 U.S. soldiers in a farmer's field near the city of Malmédy, Belgium.
+Flouting the high command's order to surrender, Col. Peiper trekked home to Germany where American forces captured him on 22 May 1945.
+In late June 1945, US Army war crime investigators began the forensic investigation of the Malmedy massacre that the Waffen-SS committed on 17 December 1944.
+The war crimes committed during the Battle of the Bulge were attributed to Battle Group Peiper, so the US Army searched PoW camps for the Waffen-SS soldiers assigned to Peiper's command.
+Moreover, as the battle-group commander, Peiper headed the list of war criminals sought by the US Army from among four million prisoners of war.
+On 21 August 1945, Waffen-SS Standartenführer Peiper was found and identified as the suspected author of the war crime massacre of 84 US soldiers in a farmer's field near the town of Malmédy, Belgium.

 In July 1945, during his interrogations by JAG and military intelligence officers, Peiper revealed his commitment to Nazism; when the Army interrogators asked his opinion about the plight of the Poles and the Jews, Peiper agitatedly replied that: "All Jews are bad and all Poles are bad.
 We have just cleansed our society and moved these people into camps, and you let them loose!"
-Moreover, as a Waffen-SS officer, Peiper also lamented to the Army interrogators that the U.S. government was wrong in having refused to incorporate the Waffen-SS into the U.S. Army to "prepare to fight the Russians" in defence of Western civilisation.
+Moreover, as a Waffen-SS officer, Peiper also lamented to the Army interrogators that the US government was wrong in having refused to incorporate the Waffen-SS into the US Army to "prepare to fight the Russians" in defence of Western civilisation.